marp-team/marp/website/docs/guide/heading-divider.md

 ### Origin

-Markdown has created by John Gruber in 2004.
+Markdown was created by John Gruber in 2004.

 https://daringfireball.net/projects/markdown/